 Nile Cruise Overview

-The Sonesta Star Goddess is the premiere 5-star, all-suites cruise line and allows it’s passengers to travel up or down the Nile between Luxor and Aswan in comfort and class.
+The Sonesta Star Goddess is the premier five-star, all-suite cruise line.
+It allows its passengers to travel up or down the Nile between Luxor and Aswan in comfort and class.
 Stops along the way allow passengers to explore the ancient temples and tombs through guided excursions.

 Sonesta Star Goddess Cruise Ship Features

 - In-suite dining is available until midnight

 - Spa and fitness center

 - Nightly entertainment